carlzoulingxiang/data-533-lab-2/README.md

 The following are the structure and the function details of arraytools:

+# Data533 Lab 2
+- Students: Ling Xiang Zou (60038213), Tang Ao (64277791)
+- Date: Nov 26, 2021

+In this lab, we aim to create a package called arraytools for searching and sorting arrays of characters and numbers.

+The following are the structure and the function details of arraytools:

 - **arraytools**
   - **chararraytools**: Handle character arrays
     - **CharArrayTools.py**